py-nonlinopt/ipyopt/docs/scipy.rst

    * The argument ``constraints`` is mandatory.
 It is also not a list as in usual scipy optimize methods, but a single :class:`Constraint` instance.

+If you are looking for a solution whose API is closer to the usual scipy interface, have a look at `cyipopt <https://github.com/mechmotum/cyipopt>`_.

 Module optimize
 ---------------